Azure/iotedge/edge-modules/metrics-collector/src/README.md

 ## Setup Steps:
-If sending data to Log Analytics, then the InsightsMetrics table must be added to your Log Analytics workspace.
-Follow [these](https://github.com/Microsoft/OMS-docker/blob/ci_feature_prod/docs/solution-onboarding.md) instructions to add the table.
+If sending data to Log Analytics (`UploadTarget=AzureMonitor`), metrics are uploaded via the [Logs Ingestion API](https://learn.microsoft.com/azure/azure-monitor/logs/logs-ingestion-api-overview) (the older HTTP Data Collector API is retired on 14 September 2026).
+Before deploying this module you must:
+1. Create a Data Collection Endpoint (DCE).
+2. Create (or reuse) a custom table in your Log Analytics workspace with columns matching `Origin`, `Namespace`, `Name`, `Value`, `CollectionTime`, `Tags`, `Computer`.
+3. Create a Data Collection Rule (DCR) associated with the DCE and the destination table, and note its immutable ID and stream name.
+4. Grant the identity used by this module (see the `Authentication` section below) the `Monitoring Metrics Publisher` role on the DCR.

 ## Configuration: